tenpy/tenpy/doc/changelog/latest.rst

   As part of this big change in the way verbosity is handled, there were many minor changes:
   - rename `Config.print_if_verbose` to :meth:`~tenpy.tools.params.Config.log`
+  - deprecate the `verbose` class argument of the :class:`~tenpy.tools.params.Config`
+  - deprecate the `verbose` class attribute of all classes (if they had it).
-  - change argument names of :meth:`~tenpy.tools.params.
+  - change argument names of :meth:`~tenpy.tools.params`.

 Added
 ^^^^^